 Tom is a co-founder and serves as BRRC’s Chairman of the Board and Director of Advocacy.
-He is responsible for working closely with the Board of Directors by administering good board governance, and he works closely with the Executive Director as she/he directs the organization’s overall impact and long-term vision.
+He is responsible for working closely with the Board of Directors by administering good board governance and he also works closely with the Executive Director as she/he directs the organization’s overall impact and long-term vision.
 In addition to this role, Tom is also Managing Director of Ahlborg Acquisitions, a Denver-based family venture capital firm that specializes in investing.
-Mr. Ahlborg also suppots and mentors entrepreneurs to build successful companies.
+Mr. Ahlborg also supports and mentors entrepreneurs to build successful companies.
 As Tom is also a parent of a severely bullied child, he is hugely passionate about improving and creating safer schools for students.
 His focus is on advocacy, educating parents, teachers, and administrators on bullying and obtaining restorative justice for bullied children.

 Barbara Coloroso – Director and Bullying Expert Advisor

 Barbara is an international bestselling author and for the past 48 years has been revered as an internationally recognized speaker and consultant on parenting, teaching, school discipline, positive school climate, bullying, grieving, non-violent conflict resolution and restorative justice.
 Her uniquely effective parenting and teaching strategies were developed through her years of training in sociology, special education, and philosophy, as well as field-tested through her experiences as a classroom teacher, laboratory school instructor, university instructor, seminar leader, volunteer in Rwanda, and a mother of three grown children and three school-aged grandchildren.